GrossfieldLab/loos/INSTALL.md

 which will create a new directory `Docs`.
 If you open `Docs/html/index.html`, you'll see an updated version of the docs from the GitHub page (including any new functions or methods you might have written).
+The main reason you might want to do this is if you're adding new classes or methods to the core LOOS library and want to verify their docs render correctly.

 ### Build targets